 Today, the Kodak name is known throughout the world.
 George Eastman House International Museum of Photography and Film is the world's oldest photography museum and third-largest film archive in the United States.
 Visitors can enjoy photo and camera galleries displaying items from the museum's 4.5 million artifacts, which include the world's largest collection of camera technology.
-The museum includes the work of every major photographer throughout history, George Eastman's 35,000-square-foot Colonial Revival mansion on East Avenue is a National Historic Landmark attracting visitors from around the globe.
+The museum includes the work of every major photographer throughout history, and George Eastman's 35,000-square-foot Colonial Revival mansion on East Avenue is a National Historic Landmark attracting visitors from around the globe.
 Visitors can tour Eastman's impressive home and gardens where, in 1928, he and Thomas Edison introduced the world to motion pictures in color.

 Other favorites are the Seneca Park Zoo and Seabreeze Amusement Park.
-For history lovers, there's the Genesee Country Museum and the Susan B. Anthony House with direct ties to the Finger Lakes history.
+For history lovers, there's the Genesee Country Museum and the Susan B. Anthony House with direct ties to Finger Lakes history.

 Rochester is home to performing arts venues like Rochester Broadway Theater League and Geva Theater, where performances can be seen by traveling shows and the Rochester Philharmonic Orchestra.